procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 There are over 300 standardised metrics for a User to choose from, with then a further option to create non-standard metrics as required.
 Users can choose as many or as few as they require at the project set up stage.

-It is recommended that users only create metrics at a 'Project level' and then add them to reporting packages using the template functionality.
+It is recommended that users only create metrics at a 'project level' and then add them to reporting packages using the template functionality.
 This process ensures data reported by users in their reporting packages correspond to metrics used to generate the indicators displayed in the project-level dashboards.

 Users can create metrics at a 'reporting package' level but this approach is not recommended.